Judge who heard Nassar case won't disqualify herself

 The hearing Friday was a procedural step in Nassar's bid to be resentenced by another judge.
 In the months ahead, the case will move up to higher courts.

-Nassar's appellate lawyers noted that Aquilina said he deserved cruel punishment if the Constitution would allow it.
+Nassar's appellate lawyers noted that Aquilina was extremely outspoken during the sentencing.
+The judge praised each victim and called Nassar a "monster" who is "going to wither" like the wicked witch in "The Wizard of Oz."

+At another point, Aquilina said she would allow someone "to do to him what he did to others" if the U.S. Constitution allowed cruel punishment.
+She said the sentence she imposed was his "death warrant."

-"The appearance of impropriety has been broken at this point," attorney Malika Ramsey-Heath said.
+"The appearance of impropriety has been broken at this point," attorney Malika Ramsey-Heath said Friday.

 In July, Aquilina appeared at the ESPY awards in Los Angeles where Nassar's victims were honored.
 She said she trademarked her name after it started appearing on T-shirts, including one worn by actress Natalie Portman on "Saturday Night Live."